Healthy Italian Cooking at Home

 Heat your grill.

-Drain the sausage pieces and skewer them, alternating with shallots, and putting a piece of bay leaf or basil between every other shallot and sausage (so each shallot and sausage is in contact with one piece of bay leaf or basil).
+Drain the sausage pieces and skewer them, alternating with shallots and cherry tomatoes, and putting pieces of basil between the sausage and vegetables.

-Brush the kebabs with the olive oil, paying special attention to the shallots (the sausages will be self-basting), and grill them for 15 minutes, turning them often and brushing the shallots again if need be.
+Brush the kebabs with the olive oil, paying special attention to the shallots and tomatoes (the sausages will be self-basting), and grill them for 15 minutes, turning them often and brushing the vegetables again if need be.
 Serve them hot.

 Surf and Turf Spiedini – Spiedini Con Manzo e Gamberoni